jacboy/bternos-bot/README.md

 # bternos-bot
-Bternos (souɹǝʇq) is a bot that automatically flips the last tweet of anther account
+Bternos (souɹǝʇq) is a bot that automatically flips the last tweet of another account

 #features
 - Gets last tweet of a person